 We will review the document and check it includes the expected information.
-We need to be satisfied that the prospective QFE has the capacity to, and will:
+We need to be satisfied that prospective QFEs have the capacity to, and will:

 See section 66 of the Act.

 FMA will send written confirmation of its decision when the review of the ABS and other enquiries are complete.

 This flowchart from the Financial Service Providers Register website shows how registration and grant of QFE status fit together.

 A business applying for QFE status must prepare an ABS.
 The ABS consists of two parts:

 The ABS needs be approved by the relevant governing body - usually the board of directors.
 Maintaining an up to date ABS will be part of the terms and conditions of QFE status, if granted.

 Businesses that wish to be partner businesses in a QFE should prepare one joint ABS document to demonstrate that they jointly have capacity.

 An ABS allows us to assess a business's capacity to ensure compliance by its financial advisers and maintain procedures for adequate consumer protection.
 It is:

 Read our QFE Adviser Business Statement Guide on how to prepare your QFE ABS, how to submit it and the period of a QFE status.
 This version has introductory comments that refer to dates now passed, however, the rest remains relevant.